Skip to main content

-By hashing email addresses collected on-site and sending them as an event parameter (ehash) to GA4, you can help SegmentStream's identity graph more accurately associate sessions and users across devices and channels.
+This guide explains how to implement ehash — a hashed version of a user’s email address — as a user identifier to enable cross-device tracking and session stitching in GA4.
+By hashing email addresses collected on-site and sending them as an event parameter (ehash) to GA4, you can help SegmentStream’s identity graph more accurately associate sessions and users across devices and channels.
+To support this:

 • All links in marketing emails should include the ehash parameter in the URL.